All Episodes

 Even though my research responsibilities to NASA have not changed since resigning, being a university employee gives me much more freedom than government employees have to express opinions.

-So he's saying, look, I disagreed with everything the Gore people were saying or pretty much on global warming, but I shut up.
+So he's saying, look, I disagreed with everything the Gore people were saying pretty much on global warming, but I shut up.

-I follow the chain of command.
+I followed the chain of command.

 So while you might think the political influence on our climate research program started with the Bush administration, that simply isn't true.